 1926 was an eventful year.
 Germany obtained a permanent seat in the League of Nations, the people of London were presented with the television and the approaching global economic crisis was looming large over Germany.
 But sustained economic success was only assured for a lucky few.
 It was during these difficult years of recession that Conrad Koch made a virtue of necessity and founded Coko in Kassel in 1926.
 He created the company name by combining the first two letters of his forename and surname and the origins of the homespun company name are still recognisable today.
 The business specialised in producing and selling electrostatic cleaning devices.

 The company was successful, even at a very early stage.
 Products made from celluloid saw a massive upturn.
-But the late 30s marked a further milestone in the company’s development.
+But in the late 30s marked a further milestone in the company’s development.
 Following the outbreak of war, it was only possible to process celluloid on a smaller scale.

 What is more, Coko’s production was so severely restricted due to increasing damage caused by the military air strikes that Conrad Koch was forced to move his business to Metz in 1941.
-In newly appointed premises, he built a production facility for items produced using plastic injection moulding.
+In newly appointed premises, he built a production facility for items manufacturing using plastic injection moulding.

 The facility in Metz was ultimately moved to Schötmar in 1944 right before the war came to an end.
 The surrounding areas of Bad Salzuflen had meanwhile become renowned as a hub for celluloid production and secured a highly qualified, specialist workforce.
-In Schötmar, Conrad Koch started up in a number of buildings on Uferstraße.
+In Schötmar, Conrad Koch started up in a number of buildings in Uferstraße.

 Conrad Koch correctly predicted that celluloid would decrease in popularity and set to work on processing modern substances.

 Every (new) beginning is hard.
-During the first few years on Uferstraße, the setup of the Coko factory was rather makeshift.
-But the positive business growth that followed the end of the war quickly called for more than creative use of a rented workspace.
+During the first few years in Uferstraße, the setup of the Coko factory was rather makeshift.
+But the positive business growth that followed at the end of the war quickly called for more than creative use of a rented workspace.
 It was time for a new headquarters!

 The margarine figurines made using injection moulding, essentially the Kinder eggs of post-war children, became a huge success.
 As of 1952, this branch of production formed the basis for injection moulding all kinds of thermoplastic materials.

-Typical Coko products in the 60s included furniture components for domestic industry and then marketing items for customers such as HB, Brinkmann, Reemtsma, Beiersdorf and Schwarzkopf as well as blown plastic bottles and containers for cleaning products for Colgate Palmolive (Ajax), among others.
+Typical Coko products in the 60s included furniture components for the domestic industry and then marketing items for customers such as HB, Brinkmann, Reemtsma, Beiersdorf and Schwarzkopf as well as blown plastic bottles and containers for cleaning products for Colgate Palmolive (Ajax), among others.